Code-Institute-Submissions/hardingrichard-pp5-diabetes-prediction_JanResub/README.md

 * A Library of Youtube tutorials and learning material used for additional guidance with the project, offered by [Siddhardhan](https://www.youtube.com/@Siddhardhan/videos) which inspired the idea of using a Support Vector Machine model to classify the data.
 * National Library of Medicine Article on ['Predicting Type 2 Diabetes Using Logistic regression and Machine Learning Approaches'](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9018179/) was used to gain an understanding for potential approaches which could be used for the project.

-* In this section, you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
-* You can break the credits section up into Content and Media, depending on what you have included in your project.